SihanChen46/computational_bootcamp/README.md

 You must show-up to each session prepared.
 Each person is important to the dynamic of the class, and therefore students are required to participate in class activities.
 Expect to be "cold called".
 I call on students at random not to put you on the spot but to keep you engaged in the material at all times.

 This is a closed-computer classroom.
 Your phone and laptop must stay put away during the entire class, unless explicitly instructed by me that it is okay to use your laptop for a specific activity.
 I have directly observed that just the presence of phones and laptops negatively impacts the learning experience for everyone in the classroom.
 I expect you to be fully present and engaged in the classroom at all times.
 I _strongly_ suggest taking notes on paper.
-A tablet is acceptable for note taking.
+A tablet is acceptable for note-taking.
 A tablet should __not__ be used for any other purpose.

 This is your warning around off-topic computer use.
 Violations include (but not limited to): looking at the screen, typing, and using any type of computer for activities not directly to the current in-class activities.
 Every violation will negatively impact your total grade by losing professional points.
 The penalties scale exponentially - The first offense is will result in a .5% loss of total points, the second offense is 1% of total points, the third offense is 3%, the fourth offense is 6%, and the fifth offense is 10% of total points (i.e., the cap is 100% of your professional points).